 To enrich the lives of children and adults with disability and chronic illness.

-• Reach all children and adults with disability and chronic illness in our region with year-round programming.
+- To host year-round programming for all children and adults with disability and chronic illness.

-Today, The Woodlands serves thousands of people annually and partners with agencies and organizations to host camps, retreats and other programming.
-By continuously fostering new relationships with organizations that serve individuals with special needs, and developing its facilities and programming, The Woodlands is forward-focused in its mission of enriching the lives of children and adults with disability and chronic illness.
+The Woodlands now serves thousands of people annually and partners with agencies and organizations to host camps, retreats and other programming.
+We foster new relationships with organizations that serve individuals with special needs, and continuously develop our facilities and programming to further enrich the lives of children and adults with disability and chronic illness.